 Tutto Italiana (italy)

 Besides the floors and interior being super gorgeous, everything we ate here was fairly solid.
 The service was impeccable and the bread and olive oil was the real deal.
 This is the most expensive place we ate with the entrees on the dinner menu ranging between $22-$30 but everyone was able to mix and match to accompany their budget.
 We ended up splitting a few dishes so it worked out to be fairly reasonable.
 The portions were a solid size too, but I felt for the price some entrees were a little basic.
-Everything was good, but our favorites included the calamari, espresso martinis and Polenta Valsugana (polenta with short ribs.)
+Everything was good, don't get me wrong - but our favorites included the calamari, espresso martinis and Polenta Valsugana (polenta with short ribs.)
 Those espresso martinis...